An analogue of Wilton's formula and values of Dedekind zeta functions: Introduction

-\end{theorem} We make a few remarks before proceeding further. \begin{remark} Theorem \ref{mainthm} reduces to Theorem \ref{Wilton} when $K=\mathbb{Q}$. \end{remark} \begin{remark} A similar line of argument as adopted in the proof should entail a version of Theorem \ref{mainthm} for higher degree number fields using other Meijer G-functions as well as for the product of finite number ($>2$) of Dedekind zeta functions.
-Obviously, the complications will increase manifold. \end{remark} \begin{remark} One can extend the range of Theorem \ref{mainthm} using analytic continuation on both sides. \end{remark}
+\textbf{Remarks.} Here, we make a few remarks before proceeding further. \begin{itemize} \item[(I)] For $K=\mathbb{Q}$, Theorem \ref{mainthm} gives a formula for the product of two Riemann zeta functions, which is slightly different from Theorem \ref{Wilton}. \item[(II)] A similar line of argument as adopted in the proof should entail a version of Theorem \ref{mainthm} for higher degree number fields using other Meijer G-functions as well as for the product of finite number ($>2$) of Dedekind zeta functions.
+Obviously, the complications will increase manifold. \item[(III)] One can extend the range of Theorem \ref{mainthm} using analytic continuation on both sides. \end{itemize}